 4. Learn How to Mow Your Lawn

 Mowing your lawn too short will weaken the root system and quickly welcome weeds.
-Your grass should never be mowed more than ⅓ its leaf surface, and, on average, a lawn should be mowed about once a week.
+Your grass should never be mowed more than ⅓ of its leaf surface, and, on average, a lawn should be mowed about once a week.
 Ensure your mower has sharp blades to get the most out of your work and to ensure your lawn stays green.

 5. Create a Good Watering Schedule